04 Oct 2022

 Thanksgiving may be the last long weekend marking the end of the beautiful season, but why not celebrate it with gratitude and enjoy a few days of relaxation before the marathon that is autumn sweeps us into the holidays?
 Old Montreal is your top choice for an urban getaway, as a couple or with your friends.
 For a great weekend, follow our guide!

 Drop off your bags at the hotel!
 Old Montreal has the distinct honour of hosting some of the nicest hotels in the city, focused on the human experience and service beyond compare.
-Each of these establishments has their own cachet and distinct identity, and it’s up to you to choose the one for you: discover them here.
+Each of these establishments has their own cachet and distinct identity, and it’s up to you to choose the one for you.

-Once you’ve checked into your room, your next destination is Babacool.
-Recently opened this summer, you’ll find that the ‘cool’ in Babacool is there for a reason!
+Once you’ve checked into your room, your next destination is Babacool, you’ll find that the ‘cool’ in Babacool is there for a reason!
 We fell in love with their Mediterranean tapas that will appease any palate, both meat and veggie fans alike.
 And of course, our hats are off to their cocktails!
 With its vibrant ambiance and impeccable interior design, it’s already become a must-see in the neighbourhood!

-In the evening, take some time to take a stroll through the Place d’Armes and the surrounding side streets, or drop by McGill street to find Vandale, a newcomer to the neighbourhood!
+In the evening, take some time to take a stroll through the Place d’Armes and the surrounding side streets, or drop by McGill street to find Vandale!